 Riders reaching the Cove Creek aid station (mile 78) after 2:00pm will be directed to the finish at Valle Crucis, resulting in a total distance ride of 83 miles.

-Half Century: It includes the last 28 miles of the century route.
+With an epic climb of it's own, it includes the last 28 miles of the century route.
 Some of the local riders have told us that the new sections are among some of the most scenic around.
 This course is as challenging as our previous course with an elevation of 4,200 feet.
 We trust you will enjoy it!

 Each rider must present a photo ID in order to pick up his/her own packet.
 Each rider must sign a waiver.